We-Sci/public_wesci_python_logger/README.md

 0.2.3

 ## Python Versions Supported
-We're in a closed beta, currently supporting only Python 2.7.9+ (with and without Jupyter Notebook), on Mac OS and Linux.
+We're in a closed beta, currently supporting only Python 2.7.9+ (with and without Jupyter Notebook), on Mac OS, Linux and Windows 7+.

-Windows and Python 3 support coming very soon.
+Python 3 support coming very soon.

 ## Using We-Sci's python logger:
 ### Installation and Configuration